johnwalicki/Introduction-to-IEAM/README.md

 - a terminal window to execute `hzn` Horizon edge agent commands
 - a browser window with access to the IBM Edge Application Manager web console
 - this GitHub repository / PDF which provides exercises to learn about IEAM, the Horizon agent, and containerized edge workloads
-- Select the Lab workbook Firefox icon (if you prefer Chrome, select the Chrome icon and then open the 'Lab workbook' from the bookmark bar)
+- Select the Lab workbook Firefox icon (if you prefer Chrome, select the Chrome icon and then open the 'Lab Workbook' from the bookmark bar)
-- The browser will open to the [Introduction to IBM Edge Application Manager - IEAM](https://github.com/johnwalicki/Introduction-to-IEAM)] github repo
+- The browser will open to the [Introduction to IBM Edge Application Manager - IEAM](https://github.com/johnwalicki/Introduction-to-IEAM) github repo

-### IEAM Component Defintions
+### IEAM Component Definitions

-Before proceeding to the lab instructions, let's review some IEAM component definitions
+Before proceeding to the lab instructions, let's review some IEAM component definitions.

-#### IEAM Management Hub

-The web UI used by IEAM administrators to view and manage the other components of IBM Edge Application Manager.
+*IEAM Management Hub* - The web UI used by IEAM administrators to view and manage the other components of IBM Edge Application Manager.

-#### Node

-Typically, **edge devices** have a prescriptive purpose, provide (often limited) compute capabilities, and are located near or at the data source.
+*Node* - Typically, **edge devices** have a prescriptive purpose, provide (often limited) compute capabilities, and are located near or at the data source.
 Currently [supported IEAM edge device OS and architectures](https://www.ibm.com/docs/en/edge-computing/4.2?topic=devices-preparing-edge-device#suparch-horizon):

 - x86_64
   - Linux x86_64 devices or virtual machines that run Ubuntu 20.x (focal), Ubuntu 18.x (bionic), Debian 10 (buster), Debian 9 (stretch)